Gabriel Weston

 Gabriel Jessie Corfield Weston (born 15 July 1970 in London) is an English surgeon, author and television presenter.
 Her memoir entitled Direct Red: A Surgeon's Story was published in February 2009.
 It was long-listed for the Guardian First Book Award in September 2009 and won the PEN/J Ackerley Award for Autobiography in May 2010.
-She is one of the four presenters of the BBC Two medical series Trust Me, I'm a Doctor.
+She was one of the four presenters of the early series of the BBC Two medical series Trust Me, I'm a Doctor.

 Education and medical training

 Weston was educated at Windlesham House School, Sussex and Bedales School, Hampshire, both co-educational independent schools, followed by the University of Edinburgh, where she gained an MA degree in English.
 Despite her only scientific qualification being one O level in biology, at the age of 23, Weston decided to re-train as a doctor and attended medical school in London from 1993.
 She qualified as a doctor in 2000 and became a member of the Royal College of Surgeons in 2003.